-Five years into the lease Tenant's business outgrows Landlord A's building.
+Five years into the lease, Tenant's business outgrows Landlord A's building.
 Tenant moves the business to another property.
 Tenant offers to pay Landlord A \$200,000 if she will accept a surrender of the lease by Tenant and the cancellation of all Tenant's obligations under the lease.
 Landlord A agrees, the lease is cancelled, and Tenant pays Landlord A the \$200,000.

-Under section CD 3, the amount is gross income of Landlord A.
+Under section CB 1(1), the amount is income of Landlord A.

 Landlord Z is a company and is the landlord of a commercial property that was purpose built for a particular tenant.
 The management of the leasing arrangements takes considerable time and effort and is carried out solely by Landlord Z, which has no other business activities.
 The lease was for 50 years and has 30 years still to run.
 The building is now in an unfashionable area and the tenant has to move to survive.
 There is no possibility of securing a further tenant.
 The tenant negotiates a lease surrender payment with Landlord Z.

 Landlord Z is in the business of leasing and is therefore subject to the Ruling.
 However, the surrender payment is in respect of a significant asset of the Landlord's business and affects the profit-making structure of the business.
-The business is not fashioned to absorb the shock of the termination of the lease as a normal incident and neither can a new lease be found.
 The surrender payment received by Landlord Z will be a capital amount.